OpenRailAssociation/osrd-website/content/about/governance/index.en.md

 [^license]: As long as they don't modify the common tools without sharing their improvements.
 See the details of the LGPLv3 license.

+OSRD is currently developped by:

+- a team of full-time developpers at SNCF Réseau, financed by the European Union
+- individual contributors

 ## The Open Rail Foundation

-The [Open Rail Foundation](https://openrailfoundation.gitlab.io/) is a non-profit commited to organizing cooperative work around railway software tools.
+The [Open Rail Foundation](https://openrailfoundation.gitlab.io/) is an upcoming non-profit commited to organizing cooperative work around railway software tools.

 <a href="https://openrailfoundation.gitlab.io/"><img class="marginauto" src="openrail_foundation_vector.png" alt="OpenRail Foundation"></a>